chuangus/HKEX-IPO-app/README.md

 **2-5. ____ Deal Count and ____ First Day Return**

-This displays with the blue bar the deal counts per a sector and the red bar the mean/median first return given conditions on the industry or underwriter.
+This displays with the blue bar the deal counts per a sector/sponsor and the red bar the mean/median first return given conditions on the industry or sponsor.

 Lead 1 refers to the first sponsor name on the IPO Prospectus.
 Lead 2 refers to the second sponsor name on the IPO Prospectus.